Perkedel/Kaded-fnf-mods/CREDIT.md

 - idk where did I got those weeb sentences & chants. but I've heard them everyday on the event of otaku and weaboos.
 - [Tactical Nuke](https://youtu.be/IXTJlH7g0tw ) from Call of Duty or Modern Warfare something, I forgot
 - https://knowyourmeme.com/memes/meme-man cool and good stonk
+- where is that veggie tales episode about `allow us to introduce ourselves`?
+- the song Gelang Sipatu Gelang
+- https://haxe.org/manual/std-Json-encoding.html how to json in Haxe

 # in event of git merge conflict
 use VScode and Github desktop!